lvcabral/Prince-of-Persia-Roku/README.md

 This port was made using the [HTML5 version](https://github.com/ultrabolido/PrinceJS) (developed by @ultrabolido) as a starting point, and the original [Apple II Assembly](https://github.com/jmechner/Prince-of-Persia-Apple-II ) code by Jordan Mechner.

+There are two versions of the sprites (MS-DOS and Macintosh), all levels and cut scenes are already implemented, the major missing features are: The Shadow and the Flip Potion.
+There are some known bugs as well.

-I will write here soon a basic documentation of the code.
+I will be adding soon the issues above to this repository and publish a simple code documentation describing the files and architecture.

 Disclaimer: This source code shall not be used commercially or sold in any form, the objective of this project educational.